 St Ives fame as an artists' colony is well documented.
 The reason painters and sculptors have flocked to this little town is partly the light: being surrounded on three sides by sea, the light is like nowhere else on mainland Britain.

-The other element is the scale and nature of the town, which as sculptor Barbara Hepworth put it, means it is possible to live a simple life in St Ives.
+The other element is the scale and nature of the town, which as sculptor Barbara Hepworth put it, means it is possible to live a simple life.
 You can walk everywhere, buy everything you need, and entertain yourself within a ten-minute radius.
 It's bliss.
 There are some pretty good clothes and jewellery shops.

 - Voted BEST SEASIDE RESORT in the UK by US British Heritage Magazine